cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The following preconditions need to be met to apply content conversion:

-* All values in `when` branches must be of the same type (all items, all building types and so on), or a `null` value.
+* All values in `when` branches must be either `null`, or built-in variables referencing Mindustry content of the same type (items, building types and so on).
 * Values used in `when` clauses must be unique.
 * The logic id must be known by Mindcode for all `when` values.
 * All logic ids must be stable, or `target-optimization` mode must be set to `specific`.
-* The optimization level must be set to advanced.
+* The optimization level must be set to `advanced`.

 > [!NOTE]
 > The out-of-range handling instructions are omitted when `unsafe-case-optimization` is set to `true` and there's no `else` branch.
 Make sure that all possible input values are handled before removing the `else` branch or applying the `unsafe-case-optimization` directive.
 When the input value originates in the game (e.g. item selected in a sorter), keep in mind the value obtained this way might be null.

 #### Null values

 When Mindustry content conversion occurs, `null` values in `when` clauses are supported.
 When the `null` value is explicitly handled, the corresponding branch is executed for `null` input values.
-When the `when null` clause is missing, `null` input values are handled by the `else` branch (or skipped if there is no else branch).
+In case the `when null` clause is missing, `null` input values are handled by the `else` branch (or skipped altogether if there is no else branch).

-The `null` values are handled either in the `else` branch, or in the branch corresponding to the object with logic id equal to zero, so the execution cost of handling the `null` value is lower compared to arrangement where the input value is checked for nul before entering the entire `case` expression.
-If the `null` value is handled in the else branch, and jump table compression occurs, jumps to the `else` branch skip the `null` check, if it is known a `null` value cannot occur at that place.
-A separate branch for handling `null` values therefore produces the fastest possible code.
+The `null` values are checked for in the `else` branch, or in the branch corresponding to the object with logic id equal to zero, so the execution cost of handling the `null` value is lower compared to arrangement where the input value is checked for `null` before entering the entire `case` expression.
+If the `null` value is handled in the `else` branch, and jump table compression occurs, jumps to the `else` branch skip the `null` check, if it is known a `null` value cannot occur at that place.
+A separate branch for handling `null` values therefore produces the fastest possible code under all circumstances.

 ### Jump table compression